[NEW] GoFundMe’s latest report: The Social State of Giving

 Similar to average donation amounts, the number of recurring versus one-time donations you receive can also affect your numbers.
 If you see that most of the micro-transactions you’re processing are recurring donations, calculate the lifetime value of those users to understand the real impact.

-If you see recurring donations are on a downward trend while one-time donations are up, think through your donor stewardship process and how you help recurring donors feel the impact of their donation over time.
+If you see recurring donations on a downward trend while one-time donations are up, consider your donor stewardship process and how you help recurring donors feel the impact of their donation over time.

 The time to start re-engaging a recurring donor isn’t when their involvement lapses.
 Make sure to acknowledge their contribution each time it comes in and tie it back to impact for a constant reminder of the difference they make.